 Many team members will be involved in the definition of the data products, quality control and early-science assessment (i.e. QC focused on science aims).
-The latter will ideally involve Science Verification (SV) observations (i.e. the observation of a few tiles in three filters).
 The hardware and software capabilities listed below, currently or planned to be available to team members, also include those required to exploit the data.

-The most relevant areas for SV purposes will be coordinated by: Clementini (RR Lyrae & Cepheid stars), Girardi (Star formation history) and de Grijs (Clusters).
+The most relevant areas will be coordinated by: Clementini (RR Lyrae & Cepheid stars), Girardi (Star formation history - SFH) and de Grijs (Clusters).
 The analysis of variable stars requires hardware which is already in place or that can easily be upgraded to meet the requirements of the large VISTA images.
 The software is also already available and has been used on infrared images for similar studies.
 For the analysis of clusters, to interpret their stellar population but also to find new candidates (by Ivanov), hardware and software do also already exist and are accessible to team members.

-A fundamental step in the extraction of the star formation history from field stars and in the analysis of the cluster stellar population is to perform Artificial Star Tests (ASTs).
+A fundamental step in the extraction of the SFH from field stars and in the analysis of the cluster stellar population is to perform Artificial Star Tests (ASTs).
 This operation is not supported by VDFS.
 Therefore, we have to perform independent PSF photometry on the calibrated images with and without adding artificial stars (and this has to be done many times, for each individual image).
 Of course, this would be better done using the same PSF algorithm and parameters as already tweaked by VDFS.
-The VDFS software is going to be available for this type of analysis.
-Girardi will have access to a workstation with the characteristics needed to load FITS images, and will test and refine the AST strategy working on a couple of tiles.
-However, AST on all images will most probably be performed in Hertfordshire where a machine dedicated to this task will be acquired by the PI, and at the SGI Altix 3700 (28-node, 64-bit) cluster in UCLan chaired by Gibson.
+The software to perform the PSF photometry is being developed at CASU and will be offered at WFAU to run on the calibrated images in the archive.
+Girardi, Kerber (postdoc) and a new Ph.D. student will test and refine the AST strategy working on a couple of tiles, in a workstation in Padova.
+However, AST and PSF photometry on all images will be performed in Hertfordshire where machine(s) dedicated to these tasks will be acquired by the PI, and at the SGI Altix 3700 (28-node, 64-bit) cluster in UCLan chaired by Gibson.